We ordered the block

 .MOV 5 megabyte file - can take 20-40 seconds to load.
 Quicktime plugin required.

 I wish every newborn could come home from the hospital with a set of wooden unit blocks.
-I know of no other toy that will be as full of educational value and play value over more years.
+I know of no other toy as full of educational value and play value over more years.
 Blocks engage the child's mind and creativity in different and more complex ways each year.
 They truly grow with the child as they help the child's mind grow.

 . . . . . . . . .john